arthurgassner/swissenergy-frontend/docs/industrialization.md

 Logging libraries distinct themselves from simple `print` statements thanks to their
 - **Log level support**, allowing us to distinguish between -- e.g. -- mere good-to-know logs (INFO), watch-out-something-wrong-happened logs (WARNING) and failures (ERROR).
 These levels help us read through the logs, as well as parse them were something to go wrong.

 - **Formatting** utilities, allowing us to color and/or format (e.g. specifying the file logging, or the timestamp).
 - **Multiple output destinations**, allowing us to output our logs to several spots, e.g. the shell and some `.logs/` folder, for safe-keeping.

+!!! tip "Log diligently"
+    Many logging libraries help you get the job done.
+I find `loguru` easier to use, with less boilerplate and neat shell coloring.

 #### Write clean code